hanabi/hanabi.github.io/Reference.md

   - It is the first turn and nothing is played on the stacks.
   - Alice clues number 4 clue to Cathy, touching a red 4 on slot 1 as a *Play Clue*.
   - Bob knows that normally, this would be a *Finesse* on the red 4, meaning that he should blind-play a red 1, a red 2, and a red 3.
 (Bob does not see any red cards in anyone else's hands.)
-  - Since the *Finesse* requires three or more blind-plays, it is unlikely, and Bob knows he is supposed to revert to a different interpretation.
+  - Since the *Finesse* requires three blind-plays, it is unlikely, and Bob knows he is supposed to revert to a different interpretation.
   - Bob sees that Cathy does not have a playable card (or a *one-away-from-playable* card) on her *Finesse Position*, so a *4 Double Bluff* is impossible.
   - Thus, Bob knows that this must be a *4 Charm*.
 He blind-plays his *Fourth Finesse Position*.
 It is a blue 1 and it successfully plays.
 - *4 Charms* can be given with either a color clue or a number clue.